 Our parish at Sacred Heart celebrates the Sacrament of Baptism on the second Sunday of the month.

-Please complete the baptismal registration form online, or scroll to the bottom of the page for the printable PDF form you can deliver to Father at Mass. or drop in the collection. or deliver to the side door mail box.
+Please complete the baptism registration form online, or scroll to the bottom of the page for the printable PDF form you can deliver to Father at Mass. or drop in the collection. or deliver to the side door mail box.

 "Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.